 Having found a property you would like to let, an application form must be completed by all adults over the age of 18, to be named on the tenancy agreement.
-The application fee detailed on the form along with proof of identity and address and other relevant documentation must also be provided We always take up references on applications, these can be any combination taken from information provided in the application form.
+The Holding Deposit which is the first weeks rent along with proof of identity and address and other relevant documentation must also be provided We always take up references on applications, these can be any combination taken from information provided in the application form.

 A tenancy cannot be granted until satisfactory references have been received and we have the landlord’s final consent.
 Once all legal documentation has been signed, all monies due in respect of the deposit and first months rent have been paid and cleared, the tenancy can commence and the keys are given to the tenant.